yuanmingqi/tamc2024/docs/registration.md

 - Popway Hotel, 117 Chatham Rd S, Tsim Sha Tsui, Hong Kong
 - The Emperor Hotel, 373 Queen's Road East, Wanchai, Hong Kong

+Please check the hotel websites for details and make a reservation directly with the hotel.

 ### Other Options for Budget Travelers
-Please check the hotel websites for details and make a reservation directly with the hotel

 - Caritas Bianchi Lodge, 4 Cliff Rd, Yau Ma Tei, Hong Kong
+-
+Please check the hotel websites for details and make a reservation directly with the hotel。